openfun/richie/README.md

 - catalog of courses synchronized with one or more `LMS` instances,
 - search engine based on `Elasticsearch` and pre-configured to offer full-text queries, multi-facetting, auto-complete,...
-- flexible custom pages for courses, organizations, categories, teachers, blog posts (and their inter-relations),
+- flexible custom pages for courses, organizations, categories, teachers, blog posts, programs (and their inter-relations),
 - Extensible with any third-party `DjangoCMS` plugin or any third-party `Django` application.

 ## Quick preview